vmware/cloud-director-extension-standard-library/documentation/extensibility-platform/api-extensibility.md

 # API extensibility

-The API extensibility framework gives providers the ability to extend the standard API included with Cloud Director through a set of well established rules that allow the registration of external systems with the platform and the association of those systems with URLs which are serviced by Cloud Director.
+The API extensibility framework gives providers the ability to extend the standard API included with VMware Cloud Director through a set of well established rules that allow the registration of external systems with the platform and the association of those systems with URLs which are serviced by VMware Cloud Director.
 Requests made to such URLs are routed to the corresponding external system (API extension) for processing.
 What is more, the API extensibility framework also allows to configure additional processing of responses with a specific content type by an external system.

-Being able to extend the standard Cloud Director API opens up a lot of use cases for extension authors.
-The main one is making it possible for a client to access an extension (through Cloud Director) even if it is located behind a firewall.
-What is more, Cloud Director can act as an identity provider for extensions via the API extensibility via HTTP (transparent proxy).
+Being able to extend the standard VMware Cloud Director API opens up a lot of use cases for extension authors.
+The main one is making it possible for a client to access an extension (through VMware Cloud Director) even if it is located behind a firewall.
+What is more, VMware Cloud Director can act as an identity provider for extensions via the API extensibility via HTTP (transparent proxy).

 ![API extensibility Diagram 1](../images/api_extensibility_1.png)